 Overseen by the U.S. Secret Service, the security effort will be run through a central command communications center supplemented by outposts throughout the city.
 The Potomac and Anacostia rivers and the skies over Washington will be shut down to outside traffic.
 Representatives from the U.S. Capitol Police and the FBI as well as the city’s police and fire departments will be involved.

 Local police and the FBI will monitor the crowds with dozens of closed-circuit cameras.
-Law enforcement and inauguration organizers will watch social-media platforms such as those of Twitter Inc. and Facebook Inc. (FB) for disruptions or complaints from the crowd.
+Law enforcement and inauguration organizers will watch social-media platforms such as those of Twitter Inc. and Facebook Inc. (FB:US) for disruptions or complaints from the crowd.

 Access to three bridges that lead into the city will be restricted and the central part of Washington will be cleared of vehicle traffic.
 Spectators will be subject to security screenings, with backpacks, coolers, bicycles and glass or thermal containers prohibited inside the parade route.